yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     If you are using the Azure Cloud Shell you will be prompted for credentials to connect to your Azure DevOps instance when using Git.

     The best way to authenticate is to use a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate), (or PAT), configured with scope *Code, Full permissions*.
-After this configuration, you can then use the PAT as a password (leaving the user name empty) when prompted by Git.
+After this configuration, you can then use the PAT as a password (leaving the username empty) when prompted by Git.

 2. Open *Cloud Shell Editor* to this folder by typing: